Vikkanda/C-Projects/A1/Bug-report.md

 3. **What misunderstanding of C++ concepts lead you to this incorrect code?**

+I was over confident about my code and didn't double check for spelling errors.
+I made a syntax error by making a typo in my code.

 4. **How to correct the bug?**

+This code is corrected by double checking the fixing the spelling from "end" to "endl."

 5. **The corresponding bug-free code or code snippet is:**